At a Glance

 The goal of 504 plans is to remove barriers to learning for students with disabilities.
 Schools must meet the needs of these students just as they meet the needs of students without disabilities.

 Keep in mind that “appropriate” has a slightly different meaning under Section 504 than it does under IDEA, which also guarantees FAPE.
-Under IDEA, it means providing special education services through an IEP to meet a child’s unique needs.
+Under IDEA, it means providing services through an IEP to meet a child’s unique needs.
 Learn about the differences between IEPs and 504 plans.

 2. Prohibit discrimination against people with disabilities in “programs and activities” that get federal funding.
 “Programs and activities” refers to anything done by the federal government, from running national parks to collecting taxes.
 But it also covers many private organizations you might not think of.